spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 <!--IMPORTANT-->

-**IMPORTANT**: You must first update your credentials in `src/main/resources/application-cloud.yml` ([Source on GitHub](https://github.com/pivotal-cf/PivotalMySQLWeb/blob/master/src/main/resources/application-cloud.yml)).
-By default, the username is `admin` and the password is `cfmysqlweb`.
+**IMPORTANT**: You must first update your credentials in `src/main/resources/application-cloud.yml` ([source on GitHub](https://github.com/pivotal-cf/PivotalMySQLWeb/blob/master/src/main/resources/application-cloud.yml)).
+By default, the username is `admin`, and the password is `cfmysqlweb`.

 <!--END_IMPORTANT-->